 What are Sushi Bowls?

-Sushi bowls are everything you would find in a roll, only in a bowl. (rhyme intended).
-I love them for when I want sushi, but don't want to go out.
-I just throw everything in a bowl and get my sushi fix without the fuss.
+Sushi bowls are everything you would find in a roll, only in bowl form.
+In other words, a sushi bowl is a deconstructed sushi roll.
+I love them for when we get sushi cravings, but don't want to go out.
+We just make our own sushi bowl at home!

 These delicious bowls are made with MSC certified sustainable smoked wild sockeye salmon.